yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/install-software/kubernetes.md

 Note that for Yugabyte Kubernetes Operator to work correctly, you need to set `rbac.create=true`, as the operator needs ClusterRoles to create its own providers.

-To install YBA and a universe using the Yugabyte Kubernetes Operator, do the following:
+To install YugabyteDB Anywhere and a universe using the Yugabyte Kubernetes Operator, do the following:

 1. Apply the following Custom Resource Definition: